Contact Us

 No fee usually required

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
-Alternatively, we could refuse to comply with your request in these circumstances.
+Alternatively, we may refuse to comply with your request in these circumstances.

 What we may need from you